NEW FINTECH FEATURE

 This project is not directly affiliated with Vanguard.
 No one from Vanguard was contacted for this concept or design.

-When looking for Fintech product designs to work on, my mentor shared with me her grievances with stock trading on Vanguard’s website.
-After she provided me with screenshots, I decided to evaluate and redesign their process of purchasing a stock.
+When looking for fintech products to work on, my mentor shared with me her concerns with stock trading on Vanguard’s website.
+After performing my own usability tests, I decided to evaluate and redesign their process of purchasing a stock.

-The interface design looked outdated and inconsistent with their current marketing.
-I found this also a good opportunity to test my ability to design UI components to fit a design system.
+The current investor portal looked outdated and inconsistent with its branding for non-members.
+I found this also a good opportunity to update the UI components to fit a modern design system.

-From the homepage, users can quickly search and trade a stock.
-Along with adding the Quick Trade feature, I updated the user interface of the home page and stock info page with clear call-to-actions for trading.
+From the homepage, users can quickly search and trade stock in a sidebar menu.
+Along with adding the Quick Trade feature, I updated the user interface of the home page and stock info page to improve the visibility of call-to-actions for trading.

 To test Vanguard's stock trading flow, I used screenshots of an existing account going through the flow.
 I made a clickable prototype on Figma and tested it with 3 users that were experienced in stock trading products.
 Users really struggled to search for information on the cluttered pages and couldn't find key call-to-actions.